Men's studies: Organizations

-The American Men's Studies Association (AMSA) traces the roots of an organized field of men's studies to the early 1980s and the work of scholars involved in an anti-sexist organization called the Men's Studies Task Group (MSTG) of the National Organization for Changing Men (NOCM) which included Martin Acker, Shepherd Bliss, Harry Brod, Sam Femiano, Martin Fiebert, and Michael Messner.
-However, men's studies classes also pre-date NOCM, and a small number were taught in various colleges across the United States throughout the 1970s.
-Conferences such as the Men and Masculinity conferences sparked the creation of newsletters and journals, such as the Men's Studies Newsletter (and its successor, Men's Studies Review), pertaining to the growing field of men's studies.
+The American Men's Studies Association (AMSA) traces the roots of an organized field of men's studies to the early 1980s.
+The work of scholars involved in an anti-sexist organization called the Men's Studies Task Group (MSTG) of the National Organization for Changing Men (NOCM), which included Martin Acker, Shepherd Bliss, Harry Brod, Sam Femiano, Martin Fiebert, and Michael Messner.
+However, men's studies classes also predate NOCM, and a small number were taught in various colleges across the United States throughout the 1970s.
+Conferences such as the Men and Masculinity conferences sparked the creation of newsletters and journals, such as the Men's Studies Newsletter (and its successor, Men's Studies Review), on the growing field of men's studies.
 These became prime resources for those interested in the field, providing news, bibliographies, and firsthand experiences.
-Following the newsletters and journals came the Men's Studies Press, thus moving the academic field of masculinity studies to books.
+Following the newsletters and journals came the Men's Studies Press, thereby bringing the academic field of masculinity studies into print.

 When NOCM changed its name to the National Organization for Men Against Sexism (NOMAS), the MSTG became the Men's Studies Association (MSA).
-The MSA was an explicitly pro-feminist group, and those who felt this was too constraining split away several years later to form the American Men's Studies Association (AMSA), although the NOMAS would not let AMSA become its own self-governing entity, which led to clashes in ideologies between the two groups.
+The MSA was an explicitly pro-feminist group, and those who felt this was too constraining split away several years later to form the American Men's Studies Association (AMSA), although NOMAS would not allow AMSA to become a self-governing entity, leading to ideological clashes between the two groups.